pepeiborra/gc-benchmarks/README.md

-# Shorter GC pauses for free
+# Shorter GC pauses coming to GHC

 GHC >=8.10 is getting a new incremental garbage collector with a mark&sweep strategy for the older generation collections, as an alternative to the standard copy collector.
 Incrementality comes from performing the sweep phase concurrently with the mutator (i.e. the program), after a blocking, hopefully short marking phase.
 Ben Gamari gave a [talk][1] about it at MuniHac last year, please check it for all the details.
 Now that the collector is publicly available in the GHC repository, we can benchmark it to find out how much shorter the GC pauses are, and what the impact is in performance.
-The results are quite encouraging and present an alternative to the [solution][2] using compact regions.
-All the experiments are reproducible via a [Nix expression][nix] that will build the GHC branch, run the benchmarks and extract the graphs.
+The results are quite encouraging, and the new collector might be ready for mainstream use soon.

+All experiments are reproducible via a [Nix expression][nix] and [Shake][shake] script that will build the GHC branch, run the benchmarks and render the graphs.

 ## Benchmark methodology
 To build GHC, you can check out the branch `wip/gc/ghc-8.8-rebase`, rebase it again on top of the 8.8 branch (including submodules), and then `./boot && ./configure && make -j4`.
-The nix script automates all this.
+This is roughly what the Nix script does, using a pregenerated source snapshot to simplify things.

-To test the new incremental garbage collector I use the well known [Pusher][3] problem: can the generation 1 GC pauses be short for a program that keeps a large amount of long-lived state in the heap ?
-The answer currently is no, but there are workarounds like [compact regions][4] that effectively move the data out of the garbage collected heap.
+To test the new incremental garbage collector I use the well known [Pusher][3] problem: can the generation 1 pauses be short for a program that keeps a large amount of long-lived state in the heap ?
+The answer with the current garbage collector is no, but there are workarounds like [compact regions][2] that effectively move the data out of the garbage collected heap.
 These workarounds, however, require modifying or rewriting the program, and usually involve a sacrifice in performance.
-The new incremental collector should be able to reduce the Gen 1 pauses without any code changes, and it's time to see how much shorter the pauses are and how much performance is lost.
+The new incremental collector should be able to reduce the Gen 1 pauses without any code changes, and I couldn't wait to see how much shorter the pauses are and how much performance is lost.

-The code for the Pusher example is very short and included below for convenience: it uses a `Data.Map.Strict` to store up to `_N` messages in 2 million iterations.
+The code for the Pusher example is very short and included below for convenience: it uses a `Data.Map.Strict` to store up to `_N` bytestring messages in 2 million iterations.
 By varying `_N` we can control the size of the Haskell heap and relate it to the length of the Gen 1 pauses:
 ```
 module Main (main) where